rpcme/aws-cloud-and-xilinx-workshop/Lab2.md

 ## Outcomes

-In this lab we established basic "hello world" connectivity from an a:FreeRTOS IoT node on the MicroZed platform and from a Linux Greengrass IoT node on the Ultra96 platform.
+In this lab we established basic "hello world" connectivity from an Amazon FreeRTOS IoT node on the MicroZed platform and from a Linux Greengrass IoT node on the Ultra96 platform.

-## Learning More About These Concepts

 [Next Lab](./Lab3.md)

 [Index](./README.md)

+Copyright (C) 2018 Amazon.com, Inc. and Xilinx Inc.  All Rights Reserved.